okfde/codefor.de/content/blog/2016-12-19-stadtgeschichte-feinstaub-stuttgart.md

 ---
-layout: story
+author: Eileen Wagner
+type: blog
 color: red #one of: red, blue, green, cyan
 pattern: 1 #one of: 1, 2, 3, 4
-og-image: /assets/stories/feinstaub.jpg # used for facebook & twitter card
+og-image: stories/feinstaub.jpg # used for facebook & twitter card

 title: Stuttgart – aus Feinstaub wird Open Data
 where: Stuttgart